chjsoliveira/pomodoro/README.md

 ## Introduction

-Minhas Coleções is a platform to control your collection itens.
-A collector can organize your items and share with your friends to receive a gift.
+Pomodoro is a platform to control your activities and run the pomodoro technique.

 ## Features

-- Users can create new collections and add itens there.
+- Users can create new task
-- Forget password
-- Share collection using whatsapp
 - And others

 ## Requirements